 You’ll learn the structure, abbreviations and charge/polarity of all 20 amino acids.

 Notes = 108

 Size = 0.07 MB

 This deck will help you memorise every element’s name, atomic number and abbreviation.

-It uses an interesting technique of “memory pegs” to help you memorise the periodic table of elements.
+It uses an attractive “memory pegs” technique to help you memorise the periodic table of elements.

-The deck connects a symbol to each element so that when you try and answer the flashcard, you remember the symbol first, therefore helping you remember the element.
+The deck connects a symbol to each element so that when you try answering the flashcard, you remember the symbol first, helping you remember the element.

 Notes = 380

 If you want to learn your time tables all over again, this is the deck for you.